Vulture98/tasks-Spring/observations.md

 to connect to db u need jpa & postgre/mysql dependedncy

+# db
+Options are:
+none: Do nothing
+update: Create/update tables (safe for development)
+create: Drop and create tables each time (dangerous in production!)
+validate: Only verify tables match entities

+For development, it's convenient to use ddl-auto=update.
+For production, typically use none or validate and manage database changes with migration tools like Flyway or Liquibase.

 # PostgreSQL DB
 ## no uri unlike in mongoBD
 use url, user, pwd